oqolarte/oblong/content/project/imbentori.md

 Strings of used floss.
 Polished fingernails.
 An affection for the outdated minds.
 Love is real, but lovers are not.

+### Entry # 36: *innumerable pointlessness*
+Date: Wed, 18 Dec 2013

+1. Raindrops fell on hot roads.
+Heat from the deepest, most complex of sanatorium was exhumed to the surface.
+Heavy clouds trap the vapors.
+Everyone was getting agitated as the city melted beneath the sky.
+It's physics.
+2. Shards shot out to random directions, away from the crime scene.
+The vase had fallen to the floor, and I wondered why.
+The shards were everywhere.
+And what about the flowers?
+It's unfortunate one could not simply reverse the path of every force of every particle that moved.
+There is no Rewind Button;
+this God did not make the events in the Universe to be reversible.
+It's physics.
+3. I wasn't looking when you were talking to me.
+Nothing in your speech is interesting.
+Because it's about *meta*physics.

+### Entry # 37
+Date: Thu, 19 Dec 2013

+Talk about a lot of things.

+Words came out of my mouth, slurry and very much undefined.
+I had no good sound to produce, no good thought to mutter, and still I opted to speak as if it were an obligation.
+I was told that random conversations alleviate the pressure inside---a release, a black opening, a tiny hole where the strangling gasesss would essscape, slithering all the way out.

+The buzz I made was a lot, but the anguish in the guts remains.
+I might be perpetually strangled.

+### Entry # 38
+Date: Fri, 20 Dec 2013

+Several minutes before midnight, all is burning.
+All is white with joy and desire and illustrative rage; and the tremendous heat escaping from the excited bodies make sudden changes.

+Earth has been such a happy place where happy memories are shelved in boundless rooms.
+And we have made it that way.
+Humans are a mass so optimistic that the illusions of hellish ways of how the world would end cannot consummate our prospects of having something divine.

+The midnight is coming, or has come.
+Or has gone.
+No one knows for sure.
+Time has been distorted by countless corrections and mistakes.
+Either we are dying, or already we are dead.

+### Enrty # 39
+Date: Sat, 21 Dec 2013

+I'm holding you sober.
+Your sobriety is a blessing, actually, like a sneeze released violently after being held for so long.
+Thus, while my presence is still vivid, I hold you not in solace but in a fiery excitement.
+This is not a violation of privacy, not even a vile stratagem I organized; rather, a celebration of two miscible personas and the events that might follow.

+Sometimes, I would look around, then see your face cranked and distorted with stress; your nails empty of colors; hair badly done, wanting of immediate care.
+I would want to extend a comforting arm, enlist you as someone deserving of goodness in life that only I could hand out, administer whatever assistance appropriate; and yet you remain indefeasible and mighty, even in this blurry world, that I dare not go near.

+I'm holding you as an idol misplace in vain, as I would hold an expensive wristwatch I can't afford.
+In reality, I cannot hold you, nor can I ask you to kindly hike up the skirt and show me a flawed world no longer knowledgeable of pampering.

+### Entry # 40
+Date: Tue, 24 Dec 2013

+Sometimes, I wish you could take a five-minute day-off (ha!) from your skewed visions of screwed-up existence, but I have known the feeling for so long I cannot help but set up a gig for you to immerse yourself in, since I cannot convince you to see your life otherwise.
+It cannot be silenced easily, I know.
+It cannot be shushed.
+I believe, though, that one day, if you pulled and pushed the oars hard enough, you will transcend from such a low point in your life, one way or another.
+Be dear now, and don't do anything stupid.

+### Entry # 41
+Date: Wed, 25 Dec 2013

+I am a freelancer friend.
+Everybody's nobody.
+The bastard who is somehow successful of winning many a peer by staying neutral, but is befriended truly by only a few.
+I am the embodiment of a grapevine full of backlashes, backstabbing secrets, and unfinished arguments.
+Containing them all is like taming a bull: I can't.
+But I am a friend of this and a friend of anti-this, and this is all I have.
+Good luck with that.

+I am the messenger who died in the landmine field, and my lords and ladies whose anguish I have failed to deliver to their respective recipients would have desired for me another form of death; however, I don't wish to inform them my failure, nor do I want a second shot at retribution.

+I am a freelancer friend, but if this did not make sense, it would work out for me just fine.

+I have witnessed how people silently accuse others for their amusement, but have done nothing against it.
+I, too, am a perpetrator, and knowing that that title doesn't offend me offends me.
+If this did not make sense, then I know I am doing it right.

+I am a freelancer friend, what a hectic job it is.

+I am everyone's mailbox of undelivered hate, and if you would just *please* bash my head with a baseball bat like what jocks do in shitty movies for fun---

 ### One-Liners
 Tweet-like witticisms back in the day.